mbernste/mbernste.github.io/_posts/2020-12-26-matrix_multiplication.md

 $$f \circ g(\boldsymbol{x}) := f(g(\boldsymbol{x})) = \boldsymbol{A}(\boldsymbol{Bx})$$

-This concept is illustrated below:
+This is proven in Theorem 2 in the Appendix to this poast and is illustrated below:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/matrix_composition.png" alt="drawing" width="500"/></center>